 1. We are separated from God

-Ask, “Does it feel God is far away?”
-If the person says “Yes,” say “sin separates us from God.”
+Ask, “Does it feel like God is far away?”
+If the person says “Yes,” say, “sin separates us from God.”
 Then draw two opposing cliffs with a gap in between.

 Circle this word and ask what thoughts come to mind.
 Explain that death in the Bible always means some kind of separation.